Independent · no software sales

 You tell me what's annoying you.

 A direct conversation.
-I ask about your current software, your team, and what's eating the most time.
-I am not qualifying you for a sales funnel.
-If I can't help, I'll tell you plainly and point you somewhere that can.
+I ask about your current tools, your team, and what is eating the most time.
+If I cannot help, I will tell you plainly.

 2. 02